Skip to main content

 • Token valid for 10 years

-• Access to view: pods, logs, events, deployments, jobs
+• Read access to: pods, logs, events, deployments, jobs

 • Isolated in steadwing namespace